WORKING WITH DG ECHO VISIBILITY | 2021 - 2027

-The press release is to display the EU emblem alongside that of the Partner.
+The press release is to display the EU emblem as well as that of the Partner.
 Joint logos are no longer used.

 The press release text must clearly state that the project is funded by the European Union.
 Preferably, the text includes tangible figures/examples of the (expected) impact of the project, such as the number of beneficiaries.
-Technical language is to be avoided.
+Technical language should be avoided.

-Where relevant, press releases can include a quote by an ECHO representative (for example, the relevant experts/Head of DG ECHO Office/Head of Delegation in the field or from an ECHO representative at the headquarters in Brussels).
-This will be given by ECHO’s Regional Information Officer, in coordination with ECHO’s Communication Unit, when the Partner sends in the draft press release to ECHO’s Regional Information Office.
+Where relevant, press releases can include a quote by a EU representative (for example, the relevant experts/Head of DG ECHO Office/Head of Delegation in the field or from a DG ECHO staff member at the headquarters in Brussels).

-Press releases may also include the contact details of a relevant ECHO representative for follow-up questions by media (expert, Head of Office or RIO).
+Press releases may also include the contact details of a relevant EU representative for follow-up questions by media (Regional Information Officer, press officer of the EU Delegation).
 The contact person must be approved by ECHO.

 Partners are also invited to include the following text at the end of joint press releases:

-In emergency situations, if EU funds are envisaged, this fact should be equally acknowledged in contacts with media.
+In emergency situations, if EU funds are envisaged, this fact should also be acknowledged in contacts with the media.

-- inform the relevant ECHO field office in advance about media interest in the project and provide the names of the media organisations and journalists concerned
+- inform the relevant DG ECHO field office in advance about media interest in the project and provide the names of the media organisations and journalists concerned;

-- provide information to the journalists about who to contact at ECHO (nearest ECHO field office or Regional Information Officer) for further details.
+- advise journalists who to contact at DG ECHO (Regional Information Officer) for further details.

-Whenever a press conference is organised in the context of an EU-funded humanitarian project, the European Commission – through ECHO headquarters, the ECHO field office or the relevant Delegation - must be informed in advance and be invited to participate.
+Whenever a press conference is organised in the context of an EU-funded humanitarian project, the European Commission – through the DG ECHO headquarters, the DG ECHO field office and/or the relevant Delegation - must be informed in advance and be invited to participate.
 Partners also must acknowledge the role of the EU.

-MMedia visits to EU-funded projects are eligible for funding under the visibility budget of projects.
-Partners must, in such cases, liaise with ECHO in advance for joint planning to maximise the impact.
+Media visits to EU-funded projects are eligible for funding under the visibility budget of projects.

-- DG ECHO – including the Regional Information Office - is informed well ahead to allow for input and to enable efficient and effective planning;
+- DG ECHO – including the Regional Information Office - is informed well in advance to allow for input and enable efficient and effective planning

-Partners are generally encouraged to share with ECHO relevant press clippings following an EU-funded media visit.
+Partners are encouraged to share with DG ECHO relevant press clippings following an EU-funded media visit.